 The study was based on a sample of 44,801 15-year-olds from 38 countries in North Ameria and Europe.
-The youth were in the Health Behavior of School-age Children cross-national study.
+The youth were in the Health Behavior of School-age Children.

 The authors concluded that age of first drink is not a risk factor for problem behaviors at age 15.
 On the other hand, early age of intoxication is a risk factor.

-In addition, they found no relationship between age at first drink and age at first intoxication.
+Also they found no link between age at first drink and age at first intoxication.

-Resources: Age at First Intoxication More Important than Age at First Drink
+Resources: Age at First Intoxication vs. Age at First Drink